HMS Emerald (1795): Attack on Santa Cruz

 Later in July 1797, Emerald took part in an unsuccessful attack on Santa Cruz.
 A planned attack in April, proposed by Admiral Nelson, had been aborted as the troops required to execute it were unavailable.
 When Jervis was subsequently advised that the Spanish treasure fleet was anchored there, he revived Nelson's idea.

 For the new attack, Nelson was to take three ships of the line, three frigates, including Emerald, and 200 marines, for an amphibious landing outside the Spanish stronghold.
 The frigates would then engage the batteries to the north-east of Santa Cruz while the marines stormed the town.
 However, a combination of strong currents and heavy Spanish fire forced the British to abandon the attack.
 Several further attempts were made between 22 and 25 July; although the British were able to land troops, Spanish resistance was too strong and the British had to ask for an honourable withdrawal.
+About 90 of Emerald's crew, including Waller, fought their way into the town alongside Thomas Troubridge; 17 died in the assault.
+Another 10 died before the landing; drowned when the hired-armed vessel, Fox, was sunk by a 24 lb cannonball.

 After the attack, Nelson sent Emerald with his report to Jervis, who in turn sent her on to England with dispatches.
 Waller arrived at the Admiralty on 1 September, with the news of the failed attacks.